Moving to the Country Could You "Head for the Hills"

 It is not for everyone.

 We do have occasional power outages, due to falling trees, lightning strikes in isolated areas or other accidents which bring down remote power lines .
-These things can take awhile to fix but the outages are rarely lengthy.
+These things can take awhile to fix but the outages are rarely more than a few hours.
 When it does happen we think we are doing our part to conserve power.

 We are prepared for such things up here above the fog... and below the snow, there is rarely a house that is not equipped with wood stove, kerosene lamps and candles, and perhaps a small generator.